Newsletters and Event Fliers

 Benjamin E. Mays IB World School is an International Baccalaureate (IB) Primary Years Programme (PYP) school.
 An IB education develops lifelong learners.
 As your child’s first teacher, you play an important role in helping them take their learning deeper.
 Below are 5 simple ways you can support your child’s IB learning at home.
 These 5 strategies will help you help your child become a lifelong learner.
 Each month we will look at one of these 5 strategies.

-This month, we will be looking at “Support conceptual understanding.”
+During January, we will be looking at “Support conceptual understanding.”

 What do we mean by conceptual understanding?
 IB explains a concept as a “big idea”—a principle or notion that is enduring and is not constrained by a particular origin, subject matter or place in time (Erickson 2008).
 Concepts represent ideas that are broad, abstract, timeless and universal.